VickiLanger/OpenGates/site/versions/1/checklist.md

 #### Age inclusion <a name="age" id="jump-nav"></a>
 - [ ] Ensure explanations will make sense to the age of your audience ([ref](https://www.comm.pitt.edu/oral-comm-lab/audience-analysis))
-- [ ] Avoid assuming in-depth computer knowledge
+- [ ] Avoid assuming in-depth computer or technical knowledge
 - [ ] Avoid ageist language ([ref](https://www.apa.org/monitor/2009/06/workplaces))
     - [ ] not ~~So easy Grandma could do it~~ → refrain from use
     - [ ] not ~~Entitled [insert generation]~~ → refrain from use